 One of the least developed countries in sub-Saharan Africa, the Democratic Republic of the Congo has experienced significant migration outflows and inflows tied to political and economic crises in recent decades.
 While most Congolese migrants head to neighboring countries, destinations have diversified, with an uptick in those leaving for opportunities in Europe and beyond.
 This country profile explores historical and contemporary patterns of migration to and from DR Congo.

 Use this data tool—referred to as “one addictive interactive map”—to examine immigrant populations by country of origin and destination.
 Find out how many Americans live in Mexico, how many Ukrainians in Russia, or Filipinos in Saudi Arabia, for example.

 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
 MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
-Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.
+Written by leading scholars, these profiles delve into countries, migration histories, demographics, policymaking, and more.

-In 2006, more than 11.5 million Mexican immigrants resided in the United States, accounting for 30.7 percent of all US immigrants.
-MPI's Jeanne Batalova examines the number of Mexican immigrants in the United States, their socioeconomic characteristics, where they live, and the size of the Mexican-born unauthorized population.
+The 1.0 million Korean immigrants residing in the United States in 2007 accounted for 2.7 percent of all U.S. immigrants.
+MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the size of the Korean-born unauthorized population.

 In 2006, Department of Homeland Security immigration officials made over 1.2 million apprehensions of immigrants at points of entry along the U.S. border and within the United States.
 MPI's Aaron Terrazas examines the most recent data on immigration enforcement.